RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 Guests and members are required to agree to the [member agreement](https://www.7cups.com/inc/memberTOS.html) before interacting with other people at 7 Cups.
 Listeners are required to agree to the [listener agreement](https://www.7cups.com/listenerAgreement.php).
 These agreements are also known as terms of service (ToS), terms of use, and other variants.

-At the time of writing this guide (April 2018) the agreements are out of date and in some ways very misleading.

 ### Privacy policy

 A [privacy policy](https://www.7cups.com/privacy.php), separate from the agreements, also covers use of 7 Cups.